CIRCL/carl-hauser/SOTA/SOTA.md

         Example : Histogram of Oriented Gradients (HOG)

 2. Local features detection
-    Detection should ne stable and repeatable.
+    Detection should be stable and repeatable.
 Corners, textured areas, etc. can be interest points.
+Robust to occlusion and viewpoint changes.

     1. Dense sampling over regular grid